There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 OPTION 1: Website Development Cost When You Hire a Professional

-In this case, we shall look at WordPress as our profession.
+In this case, we shall consider WordPress our profession.
 Currently, WordPress powers approximately 26% of all websites.
 As long as you possess all the expertise necessary, you can develop any site using WordPress.
-It is suitable for all individuals that have no technical knowledge about websites and those who never owned one before.
-It has a better learning curve and a minimal cost in comparison to automated website builders.
+It is suitable for all individuals with no technical knowledge of websites and for those who have never owned one before.
+It has a better learning curve and lower cost than automated website builders.
 However, in case you have limited time, patience, or money, make sure not to use WordPress.

-To set up a website means to find a hosting provider, Using FTP, link the hosting provider with your site software, and then connect the domain name to the website.
+Setting up a website means finding a hosting provider, using FTP to link the hosting provider to your site software, and then connecting the domain name to the website.
 Let’s define each of these terms;

 • Website Hosting

-The host is like a coat closet where you keep your coat, and whenever you need it, you must go to the closet and retrieve it.
+The host is like a coat closet where you keep your coat; whenever you need it, you must go to the closet to retrieve it.
 When you enter the address of your website into the browser, the browser retrieves it from the host.
-There are different categories of hosting providers which include;
+There are different categories of hosting providers, which include;

 • Shared hosting that costs $5 to $30